PROFIT: A Specialized Optimizer for Deep Fine Tuning: Method

 \subsection{Theoretical Considerations}

-We now list a few simple theoretical properties of \ourmethod{}, along with sketches of proofs.
-We first prove that \ourmethod{} is ``correct", in the sense that it is able to decrease the loss on the old model task/setting.
-We also add a discussion of when \ourmethod{} might fail by enumerating all stable points of \ourmethod{}, but argue why this is generally not an issue in practical settings.
+We present key theoretical properties of \ourmethod{} with proof sketches.
+First, we show that \ourmethod{} is ``correct” by decreasing the loss on the old task/setting.
+We also discuss potential failure cases by identifying all stable points of \ourmethod{}, arguing that these are not problematic in practice.